waiwong614/alexa-tube/README.md

 Again, save it to a notepad file and do not share this with anyone else!!!

-**The rest of these instructions are modified from tartan_guru's Google Assiatnt skill (https://github.com/tartanguru/alexa-assistant)**
+**The rest of these instructions are modified from tartan_guru's Google Assistant skill (https://github.com/tartanguru/alexa-assistant)**

 ## Download code from github